badlydrawnletters/emojifier-docs/all/convertbless.md

 # Convertbless
 ---
 ### Description
-This command is used to convert text into Bless letter emojis
+This command is used to convert text into Bless letter emojis.
 ### Usage
 ```
 !!convertbless <text>
 ```
 ### Permission Required
-Anyone can use this command, unless they are blacklisted globally
+Anyone can use this command, unless they are blacklisted globally.

 ### Example image
 ![convert example](../images/convertbless.PNG)